processone/rtb/README.md

   part: excessive DNS lookups may create significant overhead for the benchmarking tool itself.

+  The option is only mandatory for MQTT scenario, because there are no well established mechanisms to locate MQTT servers.

-  The default for XMPP scenario is empty list which means server(s) endpoint(s) will be located according to RFC6120 procedure (that is DNS A/AAAA/SRV lookups).
+  For XMPP scenario the default is empty list which means server endpoints will be located according to RFC6120 procedure (that is DNS A/AAAA/SRV lookups).
   Leaving the default alone is also not recommended for the reason described above.

-  For MQTT scenario the option is mandatory because there are no well established mechanisms to locate MQTT servers.
+### Optional parameters

 - **bind**: `[ip_address()]`